-A Cultural Resources Assessment Survey (CRAS) was conducted within the study area to locate, identify, and aerially delimit any archaeological sites and historic resources (e.g. structures, buildings, bridges, cemeteries, linear resources, historic districts) within the project's Area of Potential Effect (APE).
+A CRAS was conducted within the study area to locate, identify, and aerially delimit any archaeological sites and historic resources (e.g. structures, buildings, bridges, cemeteries, linear resources, historic districts) within the project's APE.
 As defined in 36 CFR Part 800.16(d), and recognized by Chapter 267, F.S., the APE is the "geographic area or areas within which an undertaking may directly or indirectly cause alterations in the character or use of historic properties, if any such properties exist."
 The CRAS was prepared in accordance with Part 2, Chapter 8 of the FDOT PD&E Manual and the Cultural Resource Management Standards and Operational Manual: Module 3 (Florida Division of Historical Resources [FDHR] 2003).
 Principal Investigators meet the Secretary of the Interior's Professional Qualification Standards (48 FR 44716) for archaeology, history, architecture, architectural history, or historic architecture.
 The CRAS documents resources' significance in terms of eligibility criteria for listing in the National Register of Historic Places (NRHP).
-Surveys were completed in accordance with Section 106 of the National Historic Properties, effective August 2004), as well as Chapters 267 and 373, Florida Statues (F.S.), Chapter 1A-46, Florida Administrative Code (FAC), and Florida's Coastal Management Program.
+Surveys were completed in accordance with Section 106 of the National Historic Preservation Act of 1966 (Public Law 89-655, as amended), as implemented by 36 CFR 800 (Protection of Historic Properties, effective August 2004), as well as Chapters 267 and 373, Florida Statues (F.S.), Chapter 1A-46, Florida Administrative Code (FAC), and Florida's Coastal Management Program.
 The results of the CRAS are summarized below.